dolphinkiss/cookiecutter-django-aws-eb/README.md

-# cookiecutter template for Django on AWS Elastic Beanstalk (EB)
+# Cookiecutter template for Django deployment on AWS Elastic Beanstalk (EB)

 This cookiecutter template is for you whom might want to get a Django app running on AWS Elastic Beanstalk.